About our service

-Community Paediatric Physiotherapists work with children, families and carers in order to enable the child to reach their full potential by maximising function and independence and promoting normal movement; aiming to prevent or limit contractures and deformity, and thereby improve quality of life.
+Paediatric physiotherapy (PT) is the treatment, by physical means, of conditions seen in children, which affect or compromise normal childhood development.
+The paediatric community physiotherapy service provides specialist assessment and a range of interventions to enable children with physical difficulties to reach their full potential by maximising function and independence and promoting normal movement; aiming to prevent or limit contractures and deformity, and thereby improving quality of life.

 We teach families and carers about the condition the child presents with and the programme of activities required to either maintain or to develop skills.
-Partnership with parents and school and nursery staff is essential.
+Partnership with parents and education staff is essential.
 We also work in close partnership with other professionals from Health, Education and Social Care.

 Who is it for?